undecaf/typo3-in-a-box/README.md

 #### Online documentation

-In order to view the version of this README file that matches the version of the running TYPO3 instance, browse to [`http://localhost:8080/readme.html`]().
+In order to view the version of this README file that matches the version of the running TYPO3 instance, browse to [`http://localhost:8080/readme.html`](http://localhost:8080/readme.html).

 ### `t3` shell script

-Scenarios that are more lifelike can require complex Docker or Podman command lines.
+Scenarios that are more lifelike will likely require complex Docker or Podman command lines.

 In order to simplify usage, the
 [`t3` shell script](https://raw.githubusercontent.com/undecaf/typo3-in-a-box/master/t3)
 has been provided for Linux and macOS.
 This script is
 [avaliable for download here](https://raw.githubusercontent.com/undecaf/typo3-in-a-box/master/t3).
 It lets you:
 -   configure and run a TYPO3 container;
 -   stop this container and optionally remove it;
--   map the TYPO3 root to a working directory at the host;
+-   mount the TYPO3 root volume at a working directory at the host;
 -   access the databases from the host;
 -   modify the TYPO3 environment even while the container is running;
--   run Composer within the TYPO3 container.
+-   run Composer within the TYPO3 container;
+-   provides defaults for all options to let you get started quickly.

 See the [`t3` reference](#t3-shell-script-reference) for a complete description.